Industrial Electrician Visa Sponsorship Jobs in Illinois

 Which companies sponsor visas for industrial electricians in Illinois?

-Large manufacturers and industrial operators in Illinois with documented H-2B and H-1B sponsorship activity include Caterpillar, Stellantis, Illinois Tool Works, and major steel producers in the Chicago Southland region.
+Large manufacturers and industrial operators in Illinois with documented H-2B visa and H-1B visa sponsorship activity include Caterpillar, Stellantis, Illinois Tool Works, and major steel producers in the Chicago Southland region.
 Food processing facilities across central Illinois and automated distribution centers also hire industrial electricians and have sponsored foreign workers, though sponsorship decisions vary by facility, headcount, and role classification.

 Which visa types are most common for industrial electrician roles in Illinois?